A Guide to Trademark Monitoring

 3. Trademark Electronic Search System (TESS): This system utilizes robotized operations to detect trademark infringement even before it starts.
 The search engine filters suspicious trademarks depending on various variables.
 The United States Patent and Trademark Office (USPTO) maintains the TESS search system and assists in searching for registered trademarks and applications.

 4. Amazon Search: One should also conduct periodic searches on Amazon to see if your trademark is being infringed upon on online marketplaces.
 There have been instances of unscrupulous players riding on the success of an established trademark or brand using the slight variations in the name and selling these questionable products through e-commerce websites.
-It is important to eliminate such cases by conducting trademark monitoring on online marketplaces, and taking suitable actions.
+It is important to eliminate such cases by conducting trademark monitoring on online marketplaces and taking suitable actions.

 Apart from the above-discussed tools, new trademark monitoring software is also experiencing immense popularity.